 In an act of public self-berating right out of the Chinese Communist Party ‘Cultural Revolution’ playbook, Yuval Sharon, the wunderkind MacArthur ‘Genius’ Award-winning director of the Los Angeles on-site opera troupe, ‘The Industry,’ has shared a decision.
-After weeks of pondering the weighty issues of American racism and police brutality, he disseminated, on June 9, 2020, an extraordinary missive.
+After weeks of pondering the weighty issues of American racism and police brutality (as are we all), he disseminated, on June 9, 2020, an extraordinary missive.

 He asks his audience to forgive him.
+Wow.
 For a scene in his opera from 2012.
 Those are pretty astonishing words for a producer to express, not something you would want to do many times over a creative career.
 To be fair, the letter was co-signed by Yuval Sharon and ‘The Industry”‘s Executive Director Elizabeth Cline.
-The ‘Mea Culpa” letter we excerpt here:
+The ‘Mea Culpa” letter excerpted here:

 In 2012, The Industry’s inaugural opera CRESCENT CITY featured a black man (played by Cedric Berry) choked to death by a white cop (played by Jonathan Mack).
 Although this evil act was the catalyst for the destruction of the fictional city, we let ourselves and the cop character off the hook: we presented the action as the result of the cop being possessed by the spirit of the voodoo god Carrefour (also played by Berry).
 The cop’s own agency and responsibility for his actions were therefore mitigated — some might even say excused.